-Yes, I said vacation… After the last couple of years of being confined to our homes, we are finally starting to get out and about, even going so far as to vacation again.
+Yes, I said vacation… After the last few years of being confined to our homes, we are finally starting to get out and about, even going so far as to vacation again.
 WooHoo🎉

 However, you may remember that going on vacation can sometimes throw a lot of things in your life out of whack or affect your normal routines — including your fitness journey and diet.